paradite/retire-at-35/README.md

 > A collection of ideas and principles to guide the goal of "Retire at 35".

+This is a collaborative effort.
+Issues and PRs are welcomed.

 ## Redefining Retirement

 Retirement is a state of mind, when you know you have saved enough resources to sustain the rest of your life.